-- A. Designating Wetlands.
-Wetlands are those areas, designated in accordance with the Washington State Wetland Identification and Delineation Manual, or Corps of Engineers Delineation Manual, Environmental Laboratories, 1987, or most current editions approved federal wetland delineation manual and applicable regional supplements, that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation adapted for life in saturated soil conditions.
-All areas within the City of Camas meeting the wetland designation criteria in the State Identification and Delineation Manual approved federal wetland delineation manual and applicable regional supplements, regardless of any formal identification, are hereby designated critical areas and are subject to the provisions of this title. - B. Wetland Rating System.
-Wetlands shall be rated according to the Washington State Department of Ecology (Ecology) wetland rating system found in Washington State Wetlands Rating System for Western Washington-2014 Update, (Revised, Ecology publication No. 04-06-02514-06-029, August 2004October 2014) or most current edition.
-The rating system document contains the definitions and methods for determining if the criteria below are met: - 1.
-Wetland Rating Categories. - a.
-Category I. Category I wetlands are those that meet one or more of the following criteria: - i.
-Wetlands that are identified by scientists of the Washington Natural Heritage Program, Department of Natural Resources /(DNR) as wetlands with high quality wetlandsconservation value; - ii.
-Bogs larger than one half acre; - iii.
-Mature and old growth forested wetlands larger than one acre; - iv.
-Wetlands that perform many functions well, as indicated by scoring seventy twenty-three points or more (out of one hundred) in the rating system.
+A. Designating Wetlands.
+Wetlands are those areas, designated in accordance with the approved federal wetland delineation manual and applicable regional supplements, that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation adapted for life in saturated soil conditions.
+All areas within the City of Camas meeting the wetland designation criteria in the approved federal wetland delineation manual and applicable regional supplements, regardless of any formal identification, are hereby designated critical areas and are subject to the provisions of this title.

+B. Wetland Rating System.
+Wetlands shall be rated according to the Washington State Department of Ecology (Ecology) wetland rating system found in Washington State Wetlands Rating System for Western Washington-2014 Update, (Revised, Ecology publication No. 14-06-029, October 2014) or most current edition.
+The rating system document contains the definitions and methods for determining if the criteria below are met:

+1. Wetland Rating Categories.

+a.
+Category I. Category I wetlands are those that meet one or more of the following criteria:

+i.
+Wetlands that are identified by scientists of the Washington Natural Heritage Program, Department of Natural Resources (DNR) as wetlands with high conservation value;

+ii.
+Bogs;

+iii.
+Mature and old growth forested wetlands larger than one acre;

+iv.
+Wetlands that perform many functions well, as indicated by scoring twenty-three points or more in the rating system.